iguessthislldo/configuration/README.md

 Command checks the current directory and all of its parents for a Python virtualenv, and starts an instance of the current shell with that virtualenv activated.

-#### `rrun`

-Recursively check the current directory and all of its parents for a file with an execute permission on it and executes it.

 #### `args`